Let’s talk about dating.

 My approach to dating has changed over the years.
 Before I was a Christian (and honestly, a little while after) I met men wherever I was.
 Whether at a coffee shop, grocery store, party, concert, or on the bus (true story).
 I tried online dating once but found that more daunting than simply meeting a man I liked while out and about.
 Dating was carefree, fun and I did it with no intention of settling down.

-Dating became less fun and more stressful shortly after learning about the Christian approach.
-Christian dating culture is averse to singleness (especially in your late 20s to 30s).
+Dating became less fun and more stressful shortly after learning about the Christian approach to it.
+Christian dating culture is, in general, averse to singleness (especially in your late 20s to 30s).
 The practice of dating for marriage as well as the Christian goal to be married before 25 left me overwhelmed and comparing myself with every girl that was “chosen” over me.

-With a new goal to be married by 24, I approached Christian dating in my early twenties with a scarcity mindset as well as viewing God as a genie that needed to be appeased in order to answer my prayer for marriage.
+With a new goal to be married by 24, I approached Christian dating in my early twenties with a scarcity mindset and a view of God as a genie that needed to be appeased in order to answer my prayer for marriage.

 After a season of taking matters into my own hands, dating ALL the wrong men, and facing one unexpected blow to my heart after another, I chose to face God and He helped me see the true condition of my heart toward Him.
 I realized that I didn’t trust God with this area of my life because I didn’t believe he wanted the best for me in dating and eventually marriage.